About the Regional Forum

 With a Master degree in Law from the Naples University, and after a brief stint as a Lawyer in Italy, she joined the Directorate General for Exterior Relations (RELEX) in the Directorate for Multilateral Relations in 1994, moving four years later to the Western Balkans team where she negotiated the first Agreement between EU and Croatia and was part of the team starting the accession process.

+She left the Headquarters in 2002 to become the Head of the Political, Economic, Trade, and Press section in the European Commission Delegation in Rabat, followed in 2006 by a new position as Head of the Political and Media Section in the EC Delegation in Jakarta.
 After a stay in Lebanon she has re-joined the European External Action Service headquarters in 2012 as the Deputy Head of Division for the Arabian Peninsula, Iraq and Iran.
 As from the 1st of September 2016, she is the Acting Head of Division for Arabian Peninsula, Iraq and Regional Policies.

 Ambassador of the Hashemite Kingdom of Jordan to Belgium, Luxembourg, Norway, the European Union and NATO.